Translations

 Monday, January 25, 2021

-My Dad, Earl Ferrell, was the last child of his parents, Marion Ferrell and Molly Gertrude Archer Ferrell.
+My father, Earl Ferrell, was the youngest child of his parents, Marion Ferrell and Molly Gertrude Archer Ferrell.
 Dad was born on 9/17/1927.
-I am the first of four sons, of Earl and Betty (Wood) Ferrell.
-I was born on 7/17/1960.
+Born on 7/17/1960, I am the oldest of the four sons of Earl and Betty (Wood) Ferrell.

-Dad joined Mom, on 1/25/2008.
-I remember.
-I know the details.
-I do not want to repeat them in this article.
+My father joined my mother in heaven thirteen years ago today, on 1/25/2008.
+Today, I remembered.
+I recall every detail that involved his passing.
+I do not want to dwell on them in this article.
 They are not pleasant.
 I still remember.

-Dad, with his eighth grade education, did well enough.
-He provided for all six of us.
-He continued Ferrell's Well Drilling, after Papaw Ferrell had started the business, in 1901.
-The next photograph is proof.
-I know.
-I have the photograph.
+Dad, with his eighth-grade education, did well enough in life.
+He provided for the six of us by continuing Ferrell's Well Drilling, the business that Papaw Ferrell started in 1901.
+The image below is a business advertisement that my father had placed in The Rogersville Review.
+I do not know the year, but I do have the clipped-out image.

-By the way, that phone number is not active any longer.
-If you are looking for well-drilling, please don't call Dad.
-He's no longer in the business.
+By the way, the phone number is no longer active.
+If you need a well drilled, please don't call my father.
+He is no longer in the business.

-The next photograph is an invoice that Dad wrote on 1/18/1958.
-That was before Mom and he married, on 9/3/1959.
-That was before I was born.
-I thought that you would like to see the photograph.
+The next image is an invoice that my father wrote on 1/18/1958.
+That was before my mother and father were married, on 9/3/1959, and before I was born.
+I thought that you would like to see the image.

 Dad was always thankful.
 He had a hard life.
 Many of us do.
 I do.
-Today was Monday, 1/25/2021.
-I worked from home.
-Mrs. Appalachian Irishman drove to and from her work.
-We endured.
-It rained most of the day.
+Today, Monday, 1/25/2021, I worked from home.
+Mrs. Appalachian Irishman drove to and from the school where she teaches.
+We endured this rainy day.

-In the midst of my work insanity, I thought that I heard Dad say, “at least you didn't have to work outside, at the well machine, in the rain, son!”
+In the midst of my work insanity, I thought that I heard my father say, “At least you didn't have to work outside at the well machine in the rain, son!”
 Yes, Dad, I know.
 You did it more times than you could have counted.
 I was at home, trying to work through the insanity of my job.
 I have it easier than you ever did.
 Still, I don't care for what I do.
 You enjoyed your self-employed job.
 I remember.

 Dad, I know that men don't drop the “L” word, so I'll just say that I miss you!
 You were and still are a fine father.
-Tell Mom and so many others that I will see y'all again, in time, once I am Home too!
+Tell Mom and so many others that I will see them again in time once I am with you in our heavenly home!

 No comments: